hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 }
 ```

- The OS image list can be fetched using the following statements in main.tf:
+ The OS image list can be fetched using the following statements in **main.tf**:

 ```hcl
 locals {